All Episodes

 I've always seen my role as a fool.

-And and you wait slow down a second.
+You may slow down a second.

 You don't see your role as a fool.

-Like the fool from the the era of like King Arthur's court, the guy that entertain like you think he's saying something silly, but there's something else going on there, and I always try to have that little balance.
+Like the fool from the era of like King Arthur's Court, the guy that entertains, like you think he's saying something silly, but there's something else going on there.

-I think I sometimes I I just say complete nonsense and it's coming out of my mouth as I'm saying it.
+And it's coming out of my mouth as I'm saying it.

-I'm going, Wow, that made no sense.
+I'm going, wow, that made no sense.

 And it's because I have the freedom to kind of like be the fool.

-And I I I guess I I've embraced that.
+And I guess I've embraced that.

-I it has to do with refusing to take myself that seriously.
+It has to do with refusing to take myself that seriously.

 I'm not an artist.